dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Running Raptor on Try
 ---------------------

-Raptor tests can be run on `try <https://treeherder.mozilla.org/#/jobs?repo=try>`_ on both Firefox and Google Chrome.
+Raptor tests can be run on `try <https://treeherder.mozilla.org/#/jobs?repo=try>`_ on both Datalus and Google Chrome.
 (Raptor pageload-type tests are not supported on Google Chrome yet, as mentioned above).

 **Note:** Raptor is currently 'tier 2' on `Treeherder <https://treeherder.mozilla.org/#/jobs?repo=try>`_, which means to see the Raptor test jobs you need to ensure 'tier 2' is selected / turned on in the Treeherder 'Tiers' menu.